bin123apple/Fortran2Cpp/README.md

 **NOTE:** This demo will not use the interpreter function.
 This feature is a potential extension for this work.

+## Hardware requirements

+We used 6 A100 GPUs with 80GB memory for the training.
+(Use Lora)

+We used 2 A100 GPUs with 80GB memory for the inference.

 ## Contact
 If you have any inquiries, please feel free to raise an issue or reach out to leib2765@gmail.com.